Azure-Samples/netappfiles-cli-snapshot-policy-script-sample/README.md

 products:
 - azure
 - azure-netapp-files
-description: "This project demonstrates how to create and update a Snapshot Policy for Microsoft.NetApp resource provider using Azure CLI NetApp File module.
+description: This project demonstrates how to create and update a Snapshot Policy for Microsoft.NetApp resource provider using Azure CLI NetAppFile module.
 ---

 # Azure NetAppFiles script Sample - Snapshot Policy for Azure CLI